 The history of stockings is one of yearning and desire, rebellion and innovation, fetish and fantasy.

-During the sexual revolution of the 1960s, the invention of the all-in-one hosiery known as pantyhose (originally “Panti-legs”) represented liberation from women’s intricate undergarment system, which previously included stockings, garters and girdles.
+During the sexual revolution of the 1960s, the invention of the all-in-one hosiery known as pantyhose (originally “Panti-legs”) represented liberation from the intricate women’s undergarment system, which previously included stockings, garters, and girdles.
 Beloved by British Youthquakers and Mods, nylon tights were a convenient and empowering solution for women experimenting with drastically shorter hemlines.
 In her book Swinging Single, media historian Moya Luckett writes that “tights, such as the mini [skirt], were a gesture of freedom.”

 In the decades since, tights have fallen out of favor as undergarment essentials, yet retain an aura of mystique and glamor.
 Laden with signifiers of sensuality, tights have appeared in the works of artists such as Man Ray, Louise Bourgeois, and Sarah Lucas as stand-ins for human skin – and as facilitators of discourse surrounding topics like gender, race, and sexuality.
 032c presented our own love letter to the power, elasticity, and allure of stockings in our FW21/22 MARIA collection.
 And who better to capture the romance of 032c’s own nylon MADNESS than Maxime Ballesteros, a photographer known for his surrealist homages to the world of fetish – and whose 2017 book Les Absents was a self-professed NYLON SONATA?